Olympic Pin Collecting

 The USOC or United States Olympic Committee is our country's governing body.

 Team USA will always put out a pin with the specific Olympiad and the words Team USA.
-Click on USOC to learn more about Team USA.
+Click on Team USA for info on everything related to America's Olympic team!

 Bridge Pins connect one Olympiad to another in either two-year or four-year increments and either summer or winter games.
 Therefore, a bridge pin would connect consecutive Olympiads, i.e., Vancouver (2010) to London (2012) OR sticking with the Summer Games only, London (2012) to Rio (2016).
 The pin to the right is bridging Salt Lake City 2002 to Athens 2004.
 These are some of my favorite pins.